MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - Understand the Teams admin center and it’s menus
 - Install the Teams PowerShell module and explore its cmdlets
 - Install the Skype for Business Online PowerShell module and explore its cmdlets
-- Create Office 365 groups from the M365 admin center
+- Create Microsoft 365 Groups from the M365 admin center
 - Create new teams using the Teams Desktop client
 - Create new teams using the Teams web client